symfony-cmf/Routing/README.md

         doctrine:
             enabled: true

+### PHPCR-ODM repository service

+The default repository loads the route at the path in the request and all parent paths to allow for some of the path segments being parameters.
+If you need a different way to load routes or for example never use parameters, you can write your own repository implementation to optimize (see cmf_routing.xml for how to configure the service).

 ### Match Process

-* Ask the repository for a RouteObjectInterface document with the requested url
+* Ask the repository for Route documents that could match the requested url
-* If found, get the parameters with getRouteDefaults
+* Build a route collection and let the UrlMatcher find a matching route
-* If the parameters do not contain the field _controller, loop through the ControllerResolverInterface list to find the controller.
+* If the defaults do not contain the field _controller, loop through the ControllerResolverInterface list to find the controller.
 If none of the resolver finds a controller, throw a ResourceNotFoundException
-* If the route document provides a content, set it as request attribute with the name ``contentDocument``.
+* If the route implements RouteObjectInterace and returns a non-null content, set it as request attribute with the name ``contentDocument``.
 (Use the constant DoctrineRouter::CONTENT_KEY in your code.)

 Your controllers should expect the parameter $contentDocument in their ``Action`` methods if they are supposed to work with content referenced by the